Iseeu233/deepAMPNet/README.md

 ```
 More detailed python libraries used in this project are referred to ` requirements.txt ` , install the pytorch and pyG (torch-cluster, torch-scatter, torch-sparse, torch-geometric) according to your CUDA version.<br>
 ### Datasets<br>
-Datasets for training and testing can be constructed using the method shown in 	`example/example.sh`, you are required to initially download the pre-trained Bi-LSTM protein language model from [here](http://bergerlab-downloads.csail.mit.edu/prose/saved_models.zip) and stored it in folder `Bi_LSTM_model`.The model we used is called `prose_mt_3x1024.sav`.<br>
+Datasets for training and testing can be constructed using the method shown in 	`example/example.sh`, you are required to initially download the pre-trained Bi-LSTM protein language model from [here](http://bergerlab-downloads.csail.mit.edu/prose/saved_models.zip) and store it in folder `Bi_LSTM_model`.The model we used is called `prose_mt_3x1024.sav`.<br>
 ```
 python ../encode_AA.py -i example.fasta -o example.h5 -n 6165 -d -1
 python ../dataset_h5.py --pdb example_pdb --label AMPs.txt --h5 example.h5 --threshold 20 --root dataset_example